Josh Rojas Player Props: Diamondbacks vs. Red Sox

 Josh Rojas At The Plate

-- Rojas has picked up a hit in 22 of 41 games this year, with multiple hits nine times.
+- Rojas has reached base via a hit in 22 games this season (of 42 played), and had multiple hits in nine of those games.

-- In 41 games played this year, he has not gone deep.
+- In 42 games played this year, he has not hit a home run.

-- Rojas has an RBI in 15 of 41 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 35.7% of his games this year, Rojas has tallied at least one RBI.
+In five of those games (11.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.